nodejs/node-core-utils/README.md

 1. Run any of the tools and you will be asked in a prompt to provide your username and password in order to create a personal access token.
-2. Or, create a personal access token yourself on Github, then set them up using an editor.
+2. Or, create a personal access token yourself on GitHub, then set them up using an editor.

 If you prefer option 2, [follow these instructions](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/)